-AUTO MODE.
-When the battery recharge control logic is in the AUTO MODE, the battery charger attempts the equalization process only if the EQUALIZE TIME PERIOD is greater than zero, the battery voltage has been at or below the Battery Discharging alarm limit longer than 30 seconds, and the battery breaker (MBD) is closed.
+AUTO MODE (SCC only).
+When the battery recharge control logic is in the AUTO MODE, the UPS module battery chargers attempt the equalization process only if the EQUALIZE TIME PERIOD is greater than zero, the battery voltage has been at or below the Battery Discharging alarm limit for longer than 30 seconds, and the battery breakers (MBD) are closed.